 Stewart-Peterson Inc., Stewart-Peterson Group Inc., and SP Risk Services LLC are each part of the family of companies within Total Farm Marketing (TFM).
 Stewart-Peterson Inc. is a publishing company.
 Stewart-Peterson Group Inc. is registered with the Commodity Futures Trading Commission (CFTC) as an introducing broker and is a member of National Futures Association.
 SP Risk Services LLC is an insurance agency.
 A customer may have relationships with any or all three companies.

-The USDA reported new private export sales totaling 130,000 metric tons of soybeans for delivery to China during the 24/25 marketing year and 259,000 mt of soybeans for delivery to unknown destinations for the current 24/25 marketing year.
+The USDA reported private export sales totaling 200,000 mt of soybeans for delivery to unknown destinations in the 24/25 marketing year.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.